galaxyproject/galaxy-hub/content/news/2024-11-18-gta-summary/index.md

 ## Participants

 With over 2,829 registered participants, the GTA provided training to a wide range of learners from around the world.
 The majority of participants had little to no experience with Galaxy, with 42.5% being new users and 41.9% identifying as beginners.
-Nearly all participants came from an academic background, with only 2.9% being industry professionals.
+Nearly all participants came from an academic background, with 2.9% being industry professionals.

 ![World map event registrations](./GTA_participant_registrations.jpeg)